Call to order: 01352 757777

 Second

-comparative toxicology work shows that inorganic selenium (sodium selenite) has lower LD50 values and more adverse effects compared to yeast-derived selenium [15].
+Comparative toxicology work shows that inorganic selenium (sodium selenite) has lower LD50 values and more adverse effects than yeast-derived selenium[15].

 Longer-term high-dose work in pigs has also reported that toxicity effects occurred sooner and were more severe when sodium selenite was the selenium source compared with selenium-enriched yeast [15].

-The point is not to scare owners; it is to choose the least risky tool for the job.
+Not to scare owners, but to choose the least risky tool for the job.

 Why we use Sel-Plex selenium yeast from Alltech